py-pa/django-minio-storage/docs/index.md

 # Compatibility

-CI is currenlty executed on Python 3.8+ and Django 3.2+.
+CI is currently executed on Python 3.10+ and Django 4.2+.

 The goal is to have a thoroughly tested, small code base that delegates as much as possible to the minio client.